GC-DRI/R/sections/02-functions.md

 The user has a similar goal to you- they want to round to the 10s place.
-Note that they provide examples of what they would like to see and have stated what they have tried already\!
+Note that they provide examples of what they would like to see and have stated what they have tried already!

 Now how to find the right answer?
 Fortunately, this question only has two answers to sift through.
 Usually the best answer is the answer accepted by the author (with the green checkmark), but sometimes the author doesn’t select a top answer or the community disagrees with the question author’s selection.
-It’s worth it to take a look at other highly upvoted answers so you don’t miss anything\!
+It’s worth it to take a look at other highly upvoted answers so you don’t miss anything!
 In this case, we have a straightforward decision.
 The top answer is this:

 ![](../images/stackoverflow-topanswer.png)

 Well, this is embarrassing.
-The answer was in the help documentation\!
+The answer was in the help documentation!
 Don’t feel embarrassed though.
 Be glad the answer was simple.

 Asking good questions and assessing quality answers is a skill that